sttp/Specification/Sections/Preface.md

 #### License

-This specification is free software and it can be redistributed and/or modified under the terms of the [MIT License](../LICENSE).
+This specification is free software and it can be redistributed and/or modified under the terms of the MIT License [[2](References.md#user-content-ref2)].
 This specification is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.